eclipse/kapua/dev-tools/src/main/vagrant/README.md

 $ vagrant ssh
 ```

 ***Note:*** to allow the database creation and seeding the broker and the Tomcat.
-Please run a full Kapua project build from the project root directory outside of the vagrant box (see the command below)
+Please run a full Kapua project build from the project root directory outside of the vagrant box (see the commands below)
 ```
+$ mvn clean install -f external/pom.xml
-$ mvn clean install -DskipTests
+$ mvn clean install -DskipTests -P console
 ```

 The broker installation directory is: